3 things to keep in mind with employees returning to the workplace

 With the UK’s vaccination program continuing at a good pace many are looking to get back into the workplace if they have not already done so.
 Naturally, this brings some health and safety considerations for your workplace.

 The main area to consider as an employer is the duty of care you have to your workers.
-This covers various different aspects of work including how safe they feel and the extent at which they are protected from Covid.
+This covers various different aspects of work including how safe they feel and the extent to which they are protected from Covid.
+Solutions can include using the relevant health and safety signs to indicate the needed Covid procedures.

 Here we take a look at 3 areas to consider when workers are returning to the offices.